 You can go as green as you like – you won’t stand out for wearing too much green on St. Patrick’s Day in Dublin!

-If you decide to attend (which I recommend below), get up early to get a good spot for the famous St. Patrick’s Day Parade.
+If you decide to attend the Dublin St. Patrick’s Day Parade in 2020., get up early to get a good spot.

 No matter what, you’ll see some amazing floats (like the whale, pictured above!), energetic leprechauns, and a lot of drunk foreigners wearing green.